Last updated on November 5th, 2020 at 10:12 am

 As the name suggests, the Great Kudu are bigger than the Lesser Kudu

-4. Hirola/Hunters Antelope
+4. Hirola/Hunters Antelope.

-Perhaps the rarest Antelope of our time, the name Hirola was derived from the Somali community, which meant good luck, Somalia, get worried if this rare antelope comes to extinct their cattle will too disappear since they believe the hirola has spiritual significance to cattle rearing.
+The Somalia people, used to get worried because if this rare antelope comes to extinct their cattle will too disappear since they believe the hirola has spiritual significance to cattle rearing.

 The hirola, Hunter’s hartebeest or Hunter’s antelope, is a critically endangered antelope species found on the border between Kenya and Somalia.

 The global hirola population is estimated at 300–500 animals, there are no hirola in captivity and the wild population continues to decline.
 According to the International Union for Conservation of Nature Red List “The loss of the Hirola would be the first extinction of a mammalian genus on mainland Africa in modern human history.